thereyeslab/Smol-FIESTA/docs/documentation.md

 ###### Command-line Arguments:
-it creates a command-line interface parser which make it easy to run from the command line by allowing users to:
+It creates a command-line interface parser which makes it easy to run from the command line by allowing users to:
-1. specify the path to a config file (-c config.toml).
+1. Specify the path to a config file (-c config.toml).
 If not provided, it defaults to None.
 2. Run a check of file inputs (-d)
 3. View a helpful message if anything is wrong or missing